HackYourFuture-CPH/program/guidelines/ai-usage.md

 # Using Generative AI at HackYourFuture

-During your time at HackYourFuture, whether you're applying to join and in the application process, or already on the programme, you may wish to use Generative AI (AI) in some form to help you out on a task.
-Using AI includes using tools such as ChatGPT, GitHub Copilot and similar.
-This guideline aims to explain how HackYourFuture views AI usage, and our expectations for how you should (and should not) use it while working with us.
+Whether you're applying to join HackYourFuture or are already enrolled in the programme, you may consider using Generative AI tools to solve various problems.
+This includes tools like ChatGPT, GitHub Copilot, and similar.
+This guideline outlines how HackYourFuture views the use of AI and our expectations for how you should (and should not) use it while working with us.

 > [!WARNING]
-> It’s important you follow these guidelines.
-If we find evidence of you misusing AI based on the below, you may be rejected from the application process or removed from the programme.
+> It’s important that you follow these guidelines.
+If we find evidence that you’ve misused AI as outlined below, you may be rejected from the application process or removed from the programme.

 ## How you can use AI

-Used effectively, AI can be a great tool to support your learning process and skill development.
-However, if you're not careful, it can hinder your progress and take away important opportunities to learn.
+Used effectively, AI can be a great tool to support your learning journey and skill development.
+However, if you're not careful, it can hinder your progress and take away important learning opportunities.

 ### Good use cases